qwe12345113/DMS_v2/README.md

 $ ./dms
 ```

-When start the application, type "reg username" and "rec" to do registor and recognition fuction.
+When start the application, type "reg username" and "rec" in terminal to do registor and recognition fuction.

 # Reference